jyrikivinen/home/_sources/teaching/thesis_instruction.md

 DSc (Tech) thesis, Aalto University, 2018

 ## Master's theses and projects
-* <a href="https://www.theseus.fi/handle/10024/789766">Tiedolla Johtaminen Ehkäisevässä Kunnossapidossa.
-Tapaustutkimuksena SSAB-kylmäoikaisukone</a><br>
+* <a href="https://www.theseus.fi/handle/10024/789766">Knowledge Management in Preventive Maintenance.
+SSAB Cold Leveller as a Case Study</a><br>
 Mikko Krankkala<br>
 MEng thesis (in Finnish), Lapland University of Applied Sciences, 2023
 * <a href="https://www.theseus.fi/handle/10024/504289">Predicting Mortality of Intensive Care Patients with Machine Learning Using Electronic Health Record and Non-Invasive Signals</a><br>